Mr. Vertigo: Part II

 Master Yehudi and Walt, whose aversion against the victims had changed to love, are emotional wrecks.
 They bury the dead and go to live with Mrs Witherspoon, a good friend of Master Yehudi.
 Master Yehudi's grief continues for months and he stays distant from Walt and Mrs Witherspoon.
 The latter two are forced to spend time with each other and therefore they become fond of each other.
 Master Yehudi is suddenly relieved of his grief and life continues again.
 Master Yehudi plans performances starting in little country festivals.
 Walt's first public performance turns out horrible because of the drunken public.
 They do not give up, but alter the performance with Walt's ideas.
 The stages get bigger and bigger.
 When everything seems to be perfect, Uncle Slim kidnaps Walt.
 He claims a big part of the profit Walt has made, because of the deal Slim and Yehudi have made.
 After Walt has been kidnapped for a while, he manages to escape and return to Master Yehudi.
 Walt the Wonder Boy makes a big comeback, and he has all the success and fame he could want.
 However, after a show in New Haven, Walt suffers terrible headaches after levitating.
 He and Master Yehudi decide to stop this career, because this has happened to other levitators in the past.
 Walt will become a movie actor in Hollywood.
 On the way towards Hollywood, they are attacked by Uncle Slim and he robs them of all their money, leaving Master Yehudi fatally injured.
-Yehudi shoots himself through his head, for Walt to move on.
+Yehudi shoots himself through his head, allowing Walt to move on.